 What is genetic engineering?

-Humans are manipulating the genetic material of many organisms since long.
-Using selective breeding and cross-hybridization, economically important plant species were created by humans.
+Humans are manipulating the genetic material of many organisms for long.
+Using selective breeding and cross-hybridization, economically important plant species were created by us.

 - Construction of genetically modified plant species.